-- 34.1.3.
-The Clubs Officer has no power to compel a club to pay more money than they are able with the funds and property owned by the Club itself. - 34.1.4.
-The Clubs Officer must additionally consider (where applicable) the following when deciding which action(s) to take: - 1.
-The ability of the Club to pay such a penalty from its own resources; - 2.
-The ability of the Club to continue operating after the penalty is levied; - 3.
-The ability of the Club to recover any funds lost through the violation; and - 4.
-The direct and causal relevance of the penalty to be levied to the violation. - 34.2.
-Variance of Privileges - 34.2.1.
-The Clubs Officer may vary, to whatever extent they consider necessary, the privileges attached to, and associated with, affiliation, including, but not limited to: - (a) Assistance from resources of the Association - (b) Free venue hire - (c) Free equipment hire - (d) Financial grants - (e) Any other privilege granted to Clubs generally, or customarily specific to a Club - 34.2.2.
-The Clubs Officer must additionally consider (where applicable) the following when considering what action(s) to take: - (a) The relevance of the privilege to be varied to the violation; - (b) The proportionality of the action(s) to the violation; - (c) The risk associated with the abuse of the privilege(s) in question, - (d) Whether the action(s) may act in an onerous or oppressive fashion upon the Club; and - (e) Whether the Club's conduct would be a cause for disaffiliation, but the Clubs Officer believes that it is reasonable to expect the behaviour will be remedied by the application of this Part 4: Reprimands and Penalties. - 34.3.
-Disaffiliation - 34.3.1.
-The Clubs Officer may disaffiliate a Club in accordance with this regulation. - 34.3.2.
-The following are causes for the Clubs Officer to disaffiliate a Club, irrespective of whether the conduct involved was intentional or otherwise: - (a) Where a Club has failed to fulfil the requirements laid out in Part 2: Affiliation; - (b) Where a Club has engaged in discriminatory behaviour; - (c) Where a Club has dissolved or wound up in accordance with its own constitution; - (d) Where a Club has breached provisions in their constitution, or the Constitution or Regulations of the Association, or the Policies or Regulations of the Clubs Council; and - (e) Where a Club has acted, either deliberately or recklessly, to cause some egregious harm to any section of the ANU community, or any individual member of the Club; - (f) Where a Club has failed to respond adequately to misconduct by one of its members connected with their membership of the club, including any sexual harassment, racist, homophobic or discriminatory conduct. - 35.
+- 1. The Clubs Officer may disaffiliate a Club in accordance with this regulation. - 2.
+The following are causes for the Clubs Officer to disaffiliate a Club, irrespective of whether the conduct involved was intentional or otherwise: - 1.
+Where a Club has failed to fulfil the requirements laid out in Part 2: Affiliation; - 2.
+Where a Club has engaged in discriminatory behaviour; - 3.
+Where a Club has dissolved or wound up in accordance with its own constitution; - 4.
+Where a Club has breached provisions in their constitution, or the Constitution or Regulations of the Association; and - 5.
+Where a Club has acted, either deliberately or recklessly, to cause some egregious harm to any section of the ANU community, or any individual member of the Club; - 6.
+Where a Club has failed to respond adequately to misconduct by one of its members connected with their membership of the club, including any sexual harassment, racist, homophobic or discriminatory conduct. - 36.
 Appeals.
 These appeals can be used to dispute any decisions made under Part 4- Reprimands and Penalties.
-Implementation of any decision is suspended during the appeal process. - 35.1.
-Appeal to the ANUSA Executive - 35.1.1.
-On receiving notice from a Club desiring to appeal the Clubs Officer's decision, the ANUSA Executive must consider the grounds provided and weigh them against the original decision. - 35.1.2.
-The ANUSA Executive may make such enquiries and request such documents as it consider appropriate to assist it in deciding the appeal. - 35.1.3.
-If the Executive is satisfied that the grounds raised by the Club are sufficient that the decision should not have been made, then it must reverse or amend the decision as it considers appropriate. - 35.2.
-Appeal to the ANUSA Disputes Committee - 35.2.1.
+Other than measures implemented under clause 31A5, implementation of any decision is suspended during the appeal process. - 1.
+Appeal to the ANUSA Executive - 1.
+On receiving notice from a Club desiring to appeal the Clubs Officer's decision, the ANUSA Executive must consider the grounds provided and weigh them against the original decision. - 2.
+The ANUSA Executive may make such enquiries and request such documents as it considers appropriate to assist it in deciding the appeal. - 3.
+If the Executive is satisfied that the grounds raised by the Club are sufficient that the decision should not have been made, then it must reverse or amend the decision as it considers appropriate. - 2.
+Appeal to the ANUSA Disputes Committee - 1.
 If the Club remains unsatisfied with the Executive's decision, or any variance upon that decision, the Club may appeal in writing to the ANUSA Disputes Committee which shall deal with the matter as if it was the original decision maker under this Regulation.